android-la64/rust/src/tools/cargo/src/doc/src/reference/environment-variables.md

     * `CARGO_CFG_TARGET_POINTER_WIDTH=64` — The CPU [pointer width].
     * `CARGO_CFG_TARGET_ENDIAN=little` — The CPU [target endianness].
     * `CARGO_CFG_TARGET_FEATURE=mmx,sse` — List of CPU [target features] enabled.
-* `OUT_DIR` — the folder in which all output should be placed.
+* `OUT_DIR` — the folder in which all output and intermediate artifacts should be placed.
 This folder is inside the build directory for the package being built, and it is unique for the package in question.
 * `TARGET` — the target triple that is being compiled for.
 Native code should be compiled for this triple.
 See the [Target Triple] description for more information.